Source of funding

-- 5 trainings for pre-primary school teachers on inter-subject topics related to sustainable development will be held.
+- 5 trainings for pre-primary school teachers on inter-subject topics related to sustainable development held.

-- 5 trainings for primary school teachers on inter-subject topics related to sustainable development will be held.
+- 5 trainings for primary school teachers on inter-subject topics related to sustainable development held.

-- 5 trainings for secondary school teachers on inter-subject topics related to sustainable development will be held.
+- 5 trainings for secondary school teachers on inter-subject topics related to sustainable development held.

-- 5 trainings for vocational school teachers on inter-subject topics related to sustainable development will be held.
+- 5 trainings for vocational school teachers on inter-subject topics related to sustainable development held.